Tuol Sleng Genocide Museum: Non-Cambodian prisoners

-Twenty-six-year-old John D. Dewhirst, a British tourist, was one of the youngest foreigners to die in the prison.
-He was sailing with his New Zealand companion, Kerry Hamill, and their Canadian friend Stuart Glass when their boat drifted into Cambodian territory and was intercepted by Khmer patrol boats on August 13, 1978.
+Twenty-six-year-old John Dawson Dewhirst, a British tourist, was one of the youngest foreigners to die in the prison.
+He was sailing with his New Zealand companion, Kerry Hamill, and their Canadian friend Stuart Glass when their boat drifted into Cambodian territory and was intercepted by Khmer patrol boats on 13 August 1978.
 Glass was killed during the arrest, while Dewhirst and Hamill were captured, blindfolded, and taken to shore.
 Both were executed after having been tortured for several months at Tuol Sleng.
-Witnesses reported that a foreigner was burned alive; initially, it was suggested that this might have been John Dewhirst, but a survivor would later identify Kerry Hamill as the victim of this particular act of brutality.
-Robert Hamill, his brother and a champion Atlantic rower, would years later make a documentary, Brother Number One, about his brother's incarceration.
+Witnesses reported that a foreigner was burned alive; initially, it was suggested that this might have been John Dewhirst, but a survivor later identified Kerry Hamill as the victim of this particular act of brutality.
+Robert Hamill, his brother and a champion Atlantic rower, years later made a documentary, Brother Number One, about his brother's incarceration.

-One of the last foreign prisoners to die was 29-year-old American Michael S. Deeds, who was captured with his friend Christopher E. DeLance on November 24, 1978, while sailing from Singapore to Hawaii.
+One of the last foreign prisoners to die was 29-year-old American Michael S. Deeds, who was captured with his friend Christopher E. DeLance on 24 November 1978, while sailing from Singapore to Hawaii.
 His confession was signed a week before the Vietnamese army invaded Cambodia and ousted the Khmer Rouge.
 In 1989, Deeds's brother, Karl Deeds, traveled to Cambodia in attempts to find his brother's remains, but was unsuccessful.
-On September 3, 2012, DeLance's photograph was identified among the caches of inmate portraits.
+On 3 September 2012, DeLance's photograph was identified among the caches of inmate portraits.

 As of 1999, there were a total of 79 foreign victims on record, but former Tuol Sleng Khmer Rouge photographer Nim Im claims that the records are not complete.
 On top of that, there is also an eyewitness account of a Filipino, a Cuban and a Swiss who passed through the prison, though no official records are shown.